christasich/tidal_flat/README.md

-tidal_marsh
+tidal_flat
 ==============================

-A zero-dimensional model of elevation change of a tidal marsh platform.
+A zero-dimensional morphodynamic model of tidal flat elevation.